16 Great Books on Indonesia

 “To Charles Darwin, author of “The Origin of Species,” I dedicate this book, not only as a token of personal esteem and friendship but also to express my deep admiration for his genius and his works.”

-Born in the nineteenth century.
-Alfred Russel Wallace was a naturalist, explorer, traveler, socialist, etc. etc. etc. who independently came up with the theory of evolution based on natural selection at about the same time Charles Darwin did.
-Unfortunately, most people remember Darwin as the guy who came up with the idea.
+Born in the nineteenth century, Alfred Russel Wallace was a naturalist, explorer, traveler, socialist, etc. etc. etc. who independently came up with the theory of evolution based on natural selection at about the same time Charles Darwin did.
+Unfortunately, most people remember Darwin as the guy who thought of the idea.

-I did a bit more research on this discovery and found that Darwin’s diaries prove that he had come up with the idea before Wallace.
-But he didn’t make them public until after he received a letter from Wallace where he tells Darwin about his theory of natural selection.
+I did a bit more research on this discovery and found that Darwin’s diaries prove that he had come up with the idea of natural selection BEFORE Wallace.

-Luckily, for Wallace, he did get credit for coming up with another theory that this book is based on and which I will explain later in the review.
+Luckily, for Wallace, he got credit for another theory that this book is based on.

-Part two through six read like diary entries (we did this and then we did that) with detailed descriptions of the flora, fauna, typography, and people and customs of the archipelago along with his views of colonialism, slavery, and the different races.
-Each section ends with a wrap up of what he saw and how they prove his theory.
+Parts two through six read like Wallace’s diary entries.
+There are detailed descriptions of the flora, fauna, typography, and people and customs of the archipelago.
+You’ll also find his views on colonialism, slavery, and the different races.

 It was also a nice companion to the debate about the dismantling of statues of historical figures.
 Should they be taken down or not?
 Should we still revere these men who on the one hand accomplished great things in science or politics but on the other hand, held horrible views of race and gender or even held slaves?